damieh1/datathon_2025/example_code_for_training.md

 # Challenge #2: Fine-Tune a Model to Detect Antisemitism on Social Media
 Welcome to **Challenge #2** of the 2025 Datathon: **Fine-Tuning a Transformer Model for Antisemitism Detection**

 In this task, your goal is to build, fine-tune, and evaluate a machine learning model that can detect antisemitic content in social media posts.
 You’ll work with our pre-annotated goldstandard datasets, train a classification model using transformer-based architectures, and interpret your results through both quantitative metrics and qualitative analysis.
-This guide provides step-by-step instructions for preparing your data, selecting a model, and running your training workflow using Google Colab.

-## 🐍 Example Code for Model Training

 This guide walks you through how to fine-tune a Hugging Face transformer model (e.g., RoBERTa, BERTweet, HateBERT) using our official annotated datasets for antisemitism detection.
 You'll use Google Colab to train and evaluate a classifier on tweets labeled as antisemitic or non-antisemitic.

 ---